Received December 2004,

 lot worst.
 As we all recall, many of our Air Force friends went to Vietnam while we went to

+Iceland.
+We were a lot colder but also a lot safer, and we knew it.
 Did you ever see the cage and straightjacket?
 I remember hearing stories about it and maybe

 I even saw it.
 It's hard to separate fact from fiction 37 years later.
 The story goes something